Temporary event notice (TEN)

 Late TENs

-The application is the same as a standard TEN (including the application form), but you must apply no later than 5 working days before the event which doesn't include the day the notification is received by us or the day of the event.
+The application is the same as a standard TEN, but you must apply no later than 5 working days before the event which doesn't include the day the application is received by us or the day of the event.

-A non-personal licence holder may give up to two per year (that counts towards their 5) and personal licence holders may give up to ten (that counts towards their 50).
+A non-personal licence holder may apply twice per year for a late TEN and a personal licence holder may apply up to ten times.

-If the Police or Environmental Health Department object then the event will not be permitted to go ahead.
+If the Police or Environmental Health object then the licensable activities at the event will not be permitted to go ahead.

 If you apply online you DO NOT need to send duplicate copies of the application form to the council, the police or environmental health.